-Although there are millions of other things you’re focused on when starting a business – and your online presence may not be at the forefront of your initial priorities – it is undeniably an integral and highly important part of the first phase of your startup; creating a website is all about building your brand, creating awareness, and creating a home base for your company.
+Although there are millions of other things you’re focused on when starting a business – and your online presence may not be at the forefront of your initial priorities – it is undeniably an integral and highly important part of the first phase of your startup; creating a Website Design Trends is all about building your brand, creating awareness, and creating a home base for your company.
 Now, being that many newcomers are going to hear about you and want to search for you online, you need to impress them.
 This means you need to construct a website with high production quality.
 This means you need to keep up with the current startup web design trends.

 First and foremost is stationary navigation.
 Not that it’s startup-specific, stationary navigation is a great way to keep your main links directly before your audience despite how deep they venture.
 We’re all familiar with it, because it’s incredibly user-friendly.
-You can keep searching through whatever the website has to offer, perhaps an in-depth explanation of their product, and you’ll never have to look for that ‘buy it now’ link because it’s right in front of your face.
+You can keep searching through whatever the Website Design Trends has to offer, perhaps an in-depth explanation of their product, and you’ll never have to look for that ‘buy it now’ link because it’s right in front of your face.

 Scrolling.
 This has been largely impacted by phones and smaller tablets, as we all know scrolling through a page is a lot easier than clicking the miniature (in terms of larger screens versus the smaller ones of tablets) with your thumb or finger.
 It’s also easy on the eyes.
 You can take in the information at your own speed, passing graphic images or even stopping at a product-demo-video once in a while.
 Check out The Boat by SBS to see an incredible example of the power of scrolling.